 Primus Omnifuel Stove and Tray

 We are using a stove to melt snow and heat water.
-The Omnifuel - as the name implies - is a stove that runs on pretty much anything combustible.
+The Omnifuel – as the name implies – is a stove that runs on pretty much anything combustible (EDIT: as it turned out, that is not exactly the case).
 In the summer we would usually use gas, but that is not reliable in the extreme cold, so we are using unleaded petrol.
 We are bringing about half a litre per day for both of us.

 The stove will usually be in the porch area of our tent.
 We built a plastic tray with magnets and bungee cords, so we can quickly move the stove and fuel bottle around as one unit.
 It also helps balance the stove better in uneven snow.
 The Omnifuel does not have a built-in lighter, so you have to bring matches yourself.